Behaviour Support

 What approach is used in these interventions?

 Positive Behaviour Support (PBS) is the approach used.
 It aims to improve the quality of life of individuals with additional needs who might be at risk of being excluded from settings or activities, or who might harm themselves and others.
-PBS includes a commitment to providing support that promotes choice, inclusion and equality of opportunity.
+PBS includes a commitment to providing support that promotes choice, inclusion, and equality of opportunity.

-At the core of PBS is the belief that behaviours of concern rarely occur without a reason, and often there are many reasons.
+They can also be referred to behavioural expressions of need.
 It may be a person’s best attempt to meet their needs, it may be a way of communicating an unmet need, and it can often be a sign that the person is struggling in their environment.

 How does Positive Behaviour Support work?